AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 ### Quantum advantage?

 This all seems very classical.
 Aren't quantum computers supposed to do things that classical computers find hard?
 The key to efficient classical algorithms is the strategy we've been using throughout to arrive at a simple theoretical picture of these system, whether quantum or classical: *averaging*.
 If one asks about the OTOC in a *given* circuit, there is no simple probabilistic interpretation.
-As shown in the Appendix of the Googl paper, formulating the dynamics of the average OTOC fluctuations leads to model with negative matrix elements, so that Monte Carlo simulations would be afflicted with the [sign problem](https://en.wikipedia.org/wiki/Numerical_sign_problem).
+As shown in the Appendix of the Google paper, formulating the dynamics of the average OTOC fluctuations leads to model with negative matrix elements, so that Monte Carlo simulations would be afflicted with the [sign problem](https://en.wikipedia.org/wiki/Numerical_sign_problem).
 In fact, the same issue arises for the average OTOCC in models with number conservation ([Rowlands and Lamacraft (2018)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.98.195125)).

 ## Frontier: measurements

 Up to now we've been exclusively concerned with quantum circuits made up of unitary gates.
 We all know that unitary evolution is not all there is to quantum mechanics, however: there's also the issue of *measurement*.
 How are the phenomena we've discussed so far – growth of entanglement, operator spreading, and so on – affected by measuring the system?
 For an extensive system probed over a long period of time, it's natural to imagine local measurements happening with a certain rate and a certain density in space.
-This problem has become incredibly popular with theorists since 2018, when two groups of authors suggested that a circuit could undergo a phase transition in terms of the behavior of the above quantities as a function of measurement rate.
+This problem has become incredibly popular with theorists since 2018, when two groups of authors ([Y Li, X Chen, MPA Fisher (2019)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.100.134306), [B Skinner, J Ruhman, A Nahum (2019)](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.9.031009)) suggested that a circuit could undergo a phase transition in terms of the behavior of the above quantities as a function of measurement rate.

+While it's natural that measuring a system will reduce its quantum entanglement, perhaps the more surprising prediction was that extensive entanglement survives at a finite measurement rate, instead of being degraded to zero by repeated measurements

 Resemblance to CA models with directed percolation